 Hofsstaðir Settlement Age farm is always open and there is no entrance fee.

 There are several locations in Iceland called Hofsstaðir, one of which is located in Skagafjörður in North-Iceland.
-At that Hofsstaðir you will find the only turf house in Iceland in which people still live all year round.
+At that Hofsstaðir you will find the only replica of a turf house in Iceland in which people still live all year round.

 Another Hofsstaðir is located by the popular salmon river Laxá in Aðaldalur just west of the ever so popular Mývatn area in North-Iceland.
-There extensive archaeological excavations are being carried out at the moment.
+Extensive archaeological excavations are being carried out there at the moment.
 It is located right opposite my husband's family's summer cottage, so we have popped over to have a look at the excavations.

 Hofsstaðir is located behind Vídalínskirkja church and the shopping complex Garðatorg.
 Bus no 1 stops on the main street.
 Walk east towards Garðatorg and turn left after you pass the shopping complex.

-I have written other blogs on Viking discoveries here in Iceland f.ex.:
+I have written other travel-blogs on Viking discoveries here in Iceland f.ex.: